CheolheeLee0/CheolheeLee0/README.md

 <br/>
 <br/>

+- ✈ I worked at Information system management group for 2 years.
 - 🏬 I'm currently a computer science student at [Chungnam National University](https://computer.cnu.ac.kr/).
 - 🌏 I’m currently learning more about Flutter Application Development.
 - 💬 Ask me about Flutter or any tech-related stuff.